 Life-long learning

-Through the Permaculture in schools program, 224 schools have joined the program, planting the seed for sustainable practices in younger generations, with more than 41,000 students directly benefiting.
+Through the Permaculture in schools’ program, 224 schools have joined the program, planting the seed for life-long environmental practices in younger generations, with more than 41,000 students directly benefiting.

 Living laboratories

-The permaculture school gardens program is designed to embed learning in a ‘living laboratory’ within the school setting for every primary school-aged child, with support from teachers and community volunteers.
-The program helps build practical skills and generational learning in sustainable land, food and water management – setting children up to become informed, confident and experienced in environmental regeneration and climate adaptation practices, within their communities or beyond.
+The permaculture school gardens program is designed to embed learning in a ‘living laboratory’ within the school setting for every primary and middle-school aged child, with support from teachers and community volunteers.
+The program helps build practical skills and generational learning in land, food and water management – setting children up to become informed and engaged in environmental regeneration and climate adaptive practices.

-Acknowledged as ‘centres for generational learning’, the program teaches students about water conservation, basic plant biology, nutrition and food production, climate mitigation and adaptation, and sustainability.
-An external evaluation of the program (Toos Permakultura Iha Eskola Evaluation report 2019) highlighted the programs effectiveness in building capacity through the spread of knowledge and practical skills, as volunteers and students pass on knowledge to their families.
+Acknowledged as ‘centres for generational learning’, the program teaches students about water conservation, basic plant biology, nutrition and food production and climate change.
+An external evaluation of the program (Toos Permakultura Iha Eskola Evaluation report 2019) highlighted the program’s effectiveness in building capacity through the spread of knowledge and practical skills by both volunteers and students.

 National curriculum

-Permatil continue to influence the national curriculum, working closely with the Ministry of Education to develop the primary and secondary school social science curriculum.
+Permatil continue to influence the national curriculum, working closely with the Ministry of Education to develop the primary and middle-school social science curriculum and school readers.
+Together with the government, Permatil are growing a resilient future for Timor-Leste.